 Another option is purchasing at the airport in the US before departing to Cuba.
 Kelly says she’s heard of people getting stranded, but the cost is around $50.
 She did meet a couple that purchased theirs at the airport, who reported difficulty finding where to buy it, and they had an issue when arriving in Cuba.
 Immigration pulled them aside and questioned them for some reason and said they needed a new Visa.

 Cuba Health Insurance and Visa

-Health insurance and a visa is required in order to enter Cuba.
+Health insurance and a visa are required in order to enter Cuba.
 If booking your flight through Southwest Airlines, Cuban health insurance is included in your fees.
 Southwest also sends out an informative email with information on how to obtain your visa through Cuba Travel Services (CTS).
 Cost is $50.00 as of January 2017.

 Take Cash, No Credit Cards

 With very few exceptions, U.S. credit and debit cards do not currently work in Cuba.
 Please bring enough cash to last your entire trip.
 U.S. Dollars can be exchanged into Cuban convertible currency (CUC) at most airports, hotels, and exchange houses.

 My friendly Kelly recommends exchanging your U.S. dollars to Euros and then to CUC when arriving at the airport!
 The line in Havana at the conversion banks is ridiculous!!
 Some knowledge of Spanish is recommended as it’s difficult to communicate without speaking Spanish.

 Hotels are expensive in Cuba, averaging $400 per night!
 If you want to stay in a hotel, book very early.
 Kelly’s recommendation is Hotel Parque Central, beautiful and centrally located.
 Another good hotel is the Plaza, located across the street from Parque Central.
 Both these hotels are on the square separating Old Havana and Central Havana.